 11) Oh!
 I just remembered another question, and one I'd be remiss not to include considering the topic.
 What are your respective thoughts on breast implants?

 Amanda: The way I see it, breast implants are available and they are one option for women who feel like it's right for them.
 It's not a choice I will ever make, but just because I'm not interested doesn't mean nobody should ever do it.
 It kind of creeps me out when I hear about teens, even older teens, having this done...
 I feel like it's weird to put breast augmentation in the same category as, say, a new car or your own cell phone or whatever.
 And who feels good about the way they look in their teens?
 I know I didn't, and I don't think I was anywhere near responsible enough to make such a huge decision at that age.

-It’s major surgery and I’ve heard that recovery can be quite painful.
+It's major surgery and I've heard from a friend who's a receptionist for a clinic that does plastic surgery in NJ that recovery can be quite painful.
 I think every woman who decides to do this is obligated to educate herself about the potential risks, both physical and psychological.
-But several close friend of mine have them and love them, which is great too.
+But several close friends of mine have them and love them, which is great too.

 Chrystal: I really think that it is an individual thing.
 It may be right for me personally, but it is definitely not something that is right for many women.
 I do think that there are stereotypes associated with implants, those same stereotypes put me off surgery for several years.
 I think women should be free to make that choice with out fearing stereotypes, these stereotypes are why many women hide their surgery.